matt-noonan/distributed-tinkering/README.md

 CentOS, but on OS X I have observed intermittent errors of the form

 ```
-iohk-test: kevent: does not exist (No such file or directory)
+tinker: kevent: does not exist (No such file or directory)
-iohk-test: kevent: invalid argument (Bad file descriptor)
+tinker: kevent: invalid argument (Bad file descriptor)
 ```

 ## Running your own test cases